-Example OF Essay On Paper Title
+Example OF Essay On Theories Of Personality

 There are several theories of personality that focus on the conscious thoughts and the physical needs of the person.
 This is different from theories of other psychologists, such as Sigmund Freud and Carl Young, who focused on the inner mind and unconscious as the source of personality traits.